 Gloucestershire Airport is the UK’s busiest general Aviation airport, handling between 70 – 90 000 flights per year.
 We work hard to minimise disturbance our operations can cause to local residents.
 Our neighbourhood protection policies include: –

-All complaints received by telephone or personal visit are recorded by our Reception staff in the complaints database.
+All complaints received are recorded in the complaints database.
 If a response is requested, details are passed to the senior management team, who will contact you at the earliest opportunity.

 What else happens to my complaint?

 At the time of your complaint, we will try to identify the aircraft involved by contacting air traffic control.
 It helps if you can be as accurate as possible in your description of the aircraft colour, markings, time of the incident and, if possible, the registration letters.
 We will then advise the aircraft operator of your complaint and request feedback from them.

 All complaints are maintained in a database.
 The records are analysed and the results used to: